Last Updated on 9 August, 2025

 Disability Benefits Questionnaire (DBQ) for Knee Conditions

-When attending the C&P exam, the examiner will complete a Disability Benefits Questionnaire (DBQ) specific to knee and lower leg conditions.
+When attending the C&P exam, the examiner will complete a Disability Benefits Questionnaire (DBQ) for Knee and Lower Leg Conditions.
 The DBQ gathers detailed information about the injury, symptoms, treatment history, and daily impact.
-Providing thorough and honest information on the DBQ allows the examiner to better understand the extent of the veteran’s knee impairment.

 Consulting a VA-accredited representative, such as a Veterans Service Officer (VSO), claims agent, or VA-accredited attorney, ensures proper guidance in filing disability claims and navigating complex VA processes to maximize benefits.